ori-sky/cpu/doc/cpu.md

 | `0b11`         | second and third bytes are **used**   |
 | `0b01`         | reserved                              |

 The **positional opcode** represents the category assigned to an instruction.
-Instructions similar in operation to each other have matching positional opcodes and are distinguished by their local opcode.
+Instructions similar in operation to each other have matching positional opcodes and are distinguished by their **local opcode**.
 An instruction can be uniquely identified entirely by its first byte.